Elsie Paroubek: Disappearance

 On the morning of April 8, 1911, Elsie Paroubek left her home at 2320 S. Albany Avenue in Chicago, (Note: Several newspaper accounts give the address as 2820 S. Albany Avenue.) telling her mother she was going to visit "Auntie", Karolina's sister Julia Trampota, (Note: Julia is listed as having been born in about 1876.
 She died in 1937.) around the corner at 2325 S. Troy Street.
 (Note: The Chicago Daily News initially reported, "Shortly before 3 o'clock Saturday afternoon, her mother left her sitting on the front porch of the Porobek [sic] home.
 An hour later when her mother went to call her, she was gone, and no trace has been found of her since.")
 Turning left on 23rd St. and left again on Troy, she encountered her nine-year-old cousin, Josie Trampota, and a number of other children who were listening to an organ grinder a short distance from Mrs. Trampota's gate.
-(Note: The idea that organ grinders, who were often Italians, routinely kidnapped children and held them for ransom was as widespread a stereotype as that of gypsies stealing children: these non-Anglo foreigners were frequently accused of such "Black Hand" crimes, whether true or not.
+(Note: The idea that organ grinders, who were often Italians, routinely kidnapped children and held them for ransom was as widespread a stereotype as that of Romani people abducting children: these non-Anglo foreigners were frequently accused of such "Black Hand" crimes, whether true or not.
 Margaret Sidney's bestseller Five Little Peppers And How They Grew, published in 1881 and a standard of children's literature by 1911, had as its core event a child Elsie's age kidnapped by an organ grinder.
 See also Ilaria Sera's The Imagined Immigrant: Images of Italian Emigration to the United States between 1890 and 1924 (Rosemont, 2009).)
 When the organ grinder moved to the 23rd St. corner, the children followed him, but subsequently left while Elsie remained behind.
 Several hours later, Elsie's mother went to her sister's house to find Elsie had never arrived.
 As Elsie had many friends in the area, the women assumed she was visiting at another home, perhaps to spend the night and return the next morning.
 At 9 pm that evening, Frank Paroubek returned from work and went to police at the Hinman Street station to report her missing.
 Police initially agreed that she was likely spending the night with friends, but when she had not returned by the following morning, Captain John Mahoney took personal charge of the search.